Have you ever been around someone who obsessively tried to control and dictate everything they thought you were supposed to be, do, have, and feel?

 Here are a few signs to watch out for:

-Since we’re diving deep in my Empath Collective and discussing what types of energy vampires can slowly drain the energy out of our daily energy “bank account” I thought I’d give you a sneak peek.
+We're diving deep and discussing what types of energy vampires can slowly drain the energy out of our daily energy “bank account” I thought I’d give you a sneak peek.

 Last week, I talked about the Space Invader Energy Vampire.
 If you missed it, I also created a blog post about it here: